VeReMi-dataset/VeReMi-NextGen/README.md

 # VeReMi NextGen

-An extended dataset and evaluation framework for **Misbehavior Detection** in Vehicle-to-Everything (V2X) communication.
+A comprehensive dataset and dataset generator for evaluating **Misbehavior Detection** in Vehicle-to-Everything (V2X) communication.
 ---

 ## Overview